ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_array.rst

             return ivy.to_ivy(ivy.flip(
                         self._data, axis, batch_shape))

 Effectively, the :code:`ivy.Array` class wraps the backend array object, storing it in :code:`self._data`, and this allows all Ivy methods to be called as attributes of the array.
 The method :code:`ivy.to_ivy` recursively converts all :code:`ivy.NativeArray` instances (i.e. :code:`torch.Tensor`)to :code:`ivy.Array` instances.
-This wrapping doesn’t extend the capabilities at all, but it can help to tidy up code.
+One benefit of the :code:`ivy.Array` class is that it can help to tidy up code.
 For example:

 .. code-block:: python